-The Zinus Green Tea is a quality all-foam mattress offered at a low price point and easily accessible on Amazon.
+The Zinus Green Tea is a high-quality, all-foam mattress offered at a low price point and easily accessible on Amazon.
 Choose between a 6, 8, 10, or 12 inch thick mattress, depending on your needs or body type; a thicker mattress holds off sagging for longer.

 This mattress is more on the plush side, so it is perfect for people who love the feeling of a mattress that hugs them.
 Zinus also offers great motion isolation, perfect for couples or people who sleep with their pets.
 On top of that it scored well in our spine alignment, pressure relief, and responsiveness tests—essentially everything you need in a good bed.